Wodajo/Offensive/notes.md

 - I can't force `nmap` to not use ARP on LAN
 - How can I perform smb evalutaion?
-Using NSE scripts blindly doesn't seem precise
+Using NSE scripts blindly doesn't seem precise or maybe could I list CVE's of current service and enumerate by them?
+That would be cool
+-